-A website's layout and formatting may improve or reduce its readability.
-Black text on a dark background or distracting menus are just two of the elements that reduce the readability of a textual information.
+A website's layout, style and formatting may improve or decrease its readability.
+Black text on a dark background, or distracting menus are just two of the elements that reduce the readability of textual information.

 The Firefox extension places an icon in the Firefox status bar that triggers the action.
 A click on the icon extracts the main text from the page and overlays a bare-bones version of it on the screen.